-1. Visual check
+1 Visual check

-Check any scratch/damage on the inner tube and excessive oil leakage with the front fork
+Check for scratches/damage on the inner tube and excessive oil leakage with the front fork

-- 2. Operation check Place the motorcycle on a level place - a Hold the motorcycle on an upright position with a rider's hands on the handlebar and apply the front brake - b Pump the front fork up and down for several times
+- 2 Operation check Place the motorcycle on a level place. - a.
+Hold the motorcycle on an upright position with the rider's hands on the " handlebar, and apply the front brake - b.
+Pump the front forks up and down several times.